About vomiting in babies, children and teenagers

 Treatment for vomiting

-If your child is vomiting from conditions like gastro or food poisoning, the most important thing is to make sure your child has enough to drink.
-Your child also needs reassurance and comfort.
+If your child is vomiting from conditions like gastro or food poisoning, the most important thing is to make sure your child has enough fluids.
+Our article on preventing and treating dehydration explains how much fluid children of different ages need and how often they need it.

 You shouldn’t use over-the-counter medicines to stop vomiting in children.
 The side effects of these medicines can be very serious.
 Sometimes doctors prescribe medicines to stop vomiting.